I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 In most cases they are merely a short-term fix.
 They create a reassuring spike in appointments, but they can damage your brand and rip a large hole in profits.

-Are salon deals and discounts ever a good business move?
+Are salon offers and discounts ever a good business move?

-Like discounts or not, they certainly have a role when marketing to new hair, beauty or aesthetic clients.
+Love ’em or hate ’em promotional discounts certainly have a role when marketing to new hair or beauty clients.

-A quick whizz around the internet this morning reveals all the major hair and beauty salon groups are currently offering discounts.
+A quick whizz around the internet this morning reveals all the major hair and beauty salon groups are currently offering promotions.

 - Rush are offering 50% off for new hair clients and 25% off for new beauty clients.